dpren/dpren.github.io/posts/2018-06-12-d3-react-the-simple-functional-way.md

 ```

-This API is unwieldy because, while it's declerative in spirit, you're still commanding this opaque chain of side-effects, saying "Select this, append that, add this attribute, etc." What does `.data()` or `.enter()` do?
+This API is unwieldy because, while it's declarative in spirit, you're still commanding this opaque chain of side-effects, saying "Select this, append that, add this attribute, etc." What does `.data()` or `.enter()` do?
 What sort of value do any of these methods return?
 How do the callbacks in `.attr()` get magically mapped to the data?
 I still find myself having to sift through loads of documentation and examples whenever I use D3.

 Let's try this with React: